solana-foundation/kora/README.md

 # Kora

-A Rust-based RPC server that provides a JSON-RPC interface.
+A paymaster node that provides a JSON-RPC interface.

 ## Features